Skip to Content

 Depending on the island or location, the weather can vary greatly.
 For instance, if you plan to drive to the top of Haleakala Volcano in Maui, the temperature can drop 30 to 40 degrees.

-Named the “Rainbow State” for a good reason, Hawaii can experience rain showers at any given time.
-These rain showers are short-lived though, and often end with a spectacular rainbow to give you the “oohs and the aahs.”
-It’s interesting to note, that most of Hawaii’s precipitation falls at night.
+Named the “Rainbow State” for a good reason, Hawaii can experience rain showers but they often fall at night.
+These rain showers are short-lived though, and often end with a spectacular rainbow.

-On occasion, Hawaii experiences hurricanes, with hurricane season running from June to September.
+On occasion, Hawaii experiences tropical storms, with hurricane season running from June to September.
 I do say “on occasion” because hurricanes and tropical storms are not a common occurrence as they are around Florida.
-It is best, however, to purchase travel insurance.

 In general, the windward side or the northeast side of the islands is cooler and wetter, while the leeward or southwest side is hotter and dryer.